CitrineInformatics/citrine-python/docs/source/FAQ/data_manager_migration.rst

     project.measurement_specs.get(uid)
     ...

-    # Doing any operations (updating, deleting, dumping, etc.) to Datasets or GEMD Assets via a
+     # Doing any operations (updating, deleting, etc.) to Datasets via a Project collection
-    # Project collection
-    project.[datasets/gemd_objects]....
+    project.datasets.update()

 The following new methods introduced in citrine python v3.4 are preferred: